Recoskie/JDasm/docs/Basics.md

 <br />

-Thus the original saying that a picture is worth a "thousand words".
+This is also where the original saying that a picture is worth a "thousand words" came from.
 Meaning it took a thousand words, for each red, green, blue value, for each pixel.
 Back in the day, pictures were 2-kilo big, so a thousand words.

 <br />

-Today when we read these sizes.
+Today when we read these "WORD" grouping sizes.
 Then wish to do arithmetic with different read lengths of data.
 We specify types like "byte", "short" (WORD), “integer” (DWORD), “long” (QWORD).

 <br />

-The original names stay intact in disassembly between basic CPU operations, like add, multiply, or divide.
+The original names stay intact in disassembly between basic CPU operations, like add, multiply, or divide when reading different word sizes of data.

 <br />